Kulttuuritalo

-Kulttuuritalo (Kulttuuritalo, Kulturhuset) is a building in Alppila, Helsinki, Finland.
+Kulttuuritalo (Kulttuuritalo; Kulturhuset) is a building in Alppila, Helsinki, Finland.
 The building was designed by Alvar Aalto, and is considered to be one of his main works.
+In July 2026, the House of Culture, along with 12 other Aalto Works, was designated by UNESCO as a World Heritage Site.

-The building
+Description

 The building combines a concert hall, an office building and a lecture-theatre block connecting the two.
 Uniting the whole, along the street frontage, is a 60 m canopy.

 History

 Kulttuuritalo was originally built for Finnish Communist cultural organizations.
 Aalto designed the building pro bono and was given complete artistic freedom; the construction work was done largely by volunteers.
 Work began in 1955, and the building was opened in 1958.

 The building was owned by the Communist Party by a nonprofit foundation until the 1990, when the bankruptcy of the Finnish Communist Party forced its sale.

 Today its owned by the government owned Senate Properties.
 The building is protected by a decision made by the Finnish Council of State in 1989.